 When he got the job as operations manager for the promoters of a well known personal growth seminar, he was over the moon.

 His joy didn't last long though.
-Although well qualified for the job, Jack became totally stressed out with the frantic pace and dealing with his team and was coming home in anxious and despondent.
+Although well qualified for the job, Jack became totally stressed out with the frantic pace, dealing with his team and coming home anxious and despondent.
 It was affecting his family life.

 Jack was very confused.